noxer/gops/README.md

 go get -u github.com/noxer/gops
 ```

 After the downloading and building of GoPS is complete, add it as your prompt.
-Is this case we are editing the `~/.bashrc` file and add the following line
+Is this case I'm editing the `~/.bashrc` file and adding the following line

 ```bash
 PS1='$(gops)'